Key Takeaways

 A domestic large-cap stock refers to a U.S. company with a large market capitalization (share price times the number of shares outstanding) relative to other companies.
 Generally, this means a market capitalization of more than $10 billion.

-A large-cap stock fund is a vehicle that provides diversified exposure to many underlying companies in the large-cap space.
-Depending on your appetite for risk, these funds are structured to emphasize growth companies, value companies or a mix of the two.
+A large-cap stock fund provides diversified exposure to many underlying companies in the large-cap space.
+Depending on your risk appetite, these funds are structured to emphasize growth companies, value companies or a mix of the two.

 As the name implies, growth companies have high prospects for above-average increases in revenues and profits, but they suffer badly during down-market cycles.
 Value companies, on the other hand, are more stable and mature.
 They trade at prices that fall below their intrinsic values, and they tend to pay higher dividends than growth companies.